JudeQuintana/terraform-main/docs/routing-policy-language.md

 ## Segments

 Segments partition VPCs into isolation groups.
 VPCs in the same segment can reach each other.
-VPCs in different segments cannot -- unless explicitly permitted by an `allow` rule.
+VPCs in different segments cannot, unless explicitly permitted by an `allow` rule.

 ```hcl
 routing_policy = {